 The lender will begin to process your paperwork.
 This process includes the appraisal, title report, and checking the balance of any liens/mortgages to be paid.
 Also, verification of income and other credit factors are gathered at this time.
 We will be in contact regularly during this time.

 When the processing and all paperwork is complete, we forward your file to the loan underwriter to determine if the loan will be approved and will work to satisfy any conditions/requirements needed to close the loan.

 Closing & Funds Disbursed

 If your loan has been approved by underwriting we will contact you to arrange for the signing of your final loan documents.
 At this time we will confirm your payment plan or partial lump sum (how you want to receive your money).
 Once you’ve signed the closing documents you have three business days to cancel the loan if you should choose to do so.
-After the cancellation (rescission) period has passed your funds are distributed based on the payment option you chose at closing.
-HECM for Purchase loans does not have a rescission period.
-See HECM for Purchase Guideline for more information.
+After the cancellation (rescission) period has passed, your funds are distributed based on the payment option you chose at closing.
+HECM for Purchase loans do not have a rescission period.
+See HECM for Purchase Guidelines for more information.